This post may contain affiliate links.

 Substitutions for Asian Ingredients

-I’m fortunate enough to live just 3 miles from an Asian market.
+I’m fortunate enough to live just 3 miles from an Asian grocery store.
 I love to shop there for interesting finds, inexpensive produce and the best Boba Milk Tea ever!

 If you’re not so lucky to live that close to an Asian market or don’t have the time to visit one before making this recipe, you can make some simple swaps to still create this delicious dish.